nvanlaerebeke/ApiBase/docs/30_Controller.md

 ```

 Each controller must extend `APIController` and have a constructor with the IMapper as constructor.
-The constructor can differ based on the configured services, by default `ServerAPI` adds the mapper for separation between Data and API objects.
+The constructor can differ based on the configured services, by default `ApiBase` adds the mapper for separation between Data and API objects.

 In the controller the REST methods are configured by adding the `HTTP method` with the path parameters.